-The Kansas Assessment Program additionally offers a Kansas English Language Proficiency Assessment 2 to assess four domains in the English Language Proficiency standards.
-Our partnership with Center of Educational Testing and Evaluation (CETE) has been to provide the computer based exams through the Kite applications allowing students to read, listen, speak and write in response to their summative assessments.
+The Kansas Assessment Program additionally offers a Kansas English Language Proficiency Assessment to assess four domains in the English Language Proficiency standards.
+Our partnership with Achievement and Assessment Institute (AAI) has been to provide the computer based exams through the Kite applications allowing students to read, listen, speak and write in response to their summative assessments.

 Making Sense of Science (MSS) is a program with two educational research firms, Empirical Education and WestEd.
 The aim of MSS is to empower science teachers.
 MSS collaborated with CETE and ATS to manage and deliver a 3-section science test to over 4,000 4th and 5th graders in Wisconsin and California.

-ATS collaborated with KU-TPE to provide a web-based application that will allow their users to track and support course progressions for students with intellectual disabilities.
+ATS collaborated with KU-TPE (Transition to Postsecondary Education) to provide a web-based application that will allow their users to track and support course progressions for students with intellectual disabilities.
 Members can then use the supported tools within the application to collaboratively evaluate and support these students using the program by tracking their course accommodations, learning elements and adaptations used.

 ATS supports KU Life Span Institute’s Beach Center on Disability’s Self-Determination Inventory (SDI) website and efforts in administering surveys to their users.
 ATS collaborated with KU Center on Developmental Disabilities' Beach Center to develop survey administration tools which measure an individual’s level of self-determination.
 The goal is to enable people, with or without disability, to objectively evaluate their own lives, perceptions of abilities, and how they are determining their own life course.
 The website was transitioned to ATS in 2017 when Survey Tracker was built and integration with Survey Tracker was added to SDI.
 Now SDI can manage participants and assign surveys to facilitate longitudinal analysis.
 ATS has developed ASL and Spanish versions of the SDI Student Report survey as well as new teacher surveys.
 Survey Tracker may also be used with other partners and websites.